VirInvictus/getMusic/README.md

 Running with no arguments provides a CLI-based menu.

-You do not need to specify the directory if the file is sitting in your music library.
-It will automatically check every subdirectory for both options with no arguments.

 #
 If this helped you out, consider donating to me: [click here](https://ko-fi.com/vrnvctss)